Top of page

 To support teacher-scholars working in the area of sustainability, and to facilitate collaboration and future grant funding, the Sabin Center is accepting seed grants in the following areas:

-Research and Scholarship: Enables collaborative groups of Wake Forest researchers and scholars to address questions that result in tangible outcomes in environment or sustainability issues.
+Enables cross-disciplinary teams of Wake Forest researchers and scholars to pursue tangible outcomes in environment or sustainability issues.
 These grants are awarded to multidisciplinary research groups or activities.

-Engagement: Designed for Wake Forest Faculty seeking to shift their scholarly activities toward subjects that address sustainability, providing opportunities for scholarship enhancement by participating in multidisciplinary research related to the Sabin Center’s core mission and vision.
+Designed for Wake Forest Faculty seeking to shift their scholarly activities toward subjects that address environment and sustainability issues.

-Collaborative: Supports faculty and grad students seeking opportunities with existing funded research, with a goal to develop partnerships with K-12 schools and improve curricula.
+Supports faculty and grad students working to develop partnerships with K-12 schools and improve curricula.
 Preference is given to efforts that prioritize K-12 students, non-traditional teacher-scholars, and schools in the greatest need of additional resources

-Meeting/Travel: Provides full and half-day grant-writing workshops for multidisciplinary groups, including faculty from Wake Forest or outside researchers, to gather outside of their normal routines and focus entirely on submitting proposals.
+Cooperative Grant-Writing: Provides full and half-day grant-writing workshops for multidisciplinary groups, including faculty from Wake Forest and outside researchers, to gather outside of their normal routines and focus entirely on submitting proposals.
 Facilities where workshops are held include Graylyn International Conference Center and Reynolda House Museum of American Art.

 Prof. Eric Stottlemyer and students in Belize, in an Environmental Studies course developed with Sabin Seed Grant funding